Kip Simons was named the USAG Head Coach of the Year for the fifth time in seven years.

 "Coaching here is a dream job," Simons said.
 "There is nothing more rewarding than to see my athletes maximize their potential as gymnasts and then go on to become the best pilots in the nation.
-After seven years, I truly believe when you look at academic, gymnastics and career opportunities, there is not a better option out there than the Air Force Academy."
+After nine years, I truly believe when you look at academic, gymnastics and career opportunities, there is not a better option out there than the Air Force Academy."

 "Here at the Air Force Academy, I apply the same work-ethic that took me to the Olympic Games to mold my cadets into future leaders of character," he said.

 Prior to his appointment at the Academy, Simons spent five seasons at the University of California, Berkeley.
 He was an assistant coach with the Bears from 2001-05 and then held the title of associate head coach for the final year of his stay in Berkeley.

 During his tenure at Cal, the Bears finished within the top-two at the MPSF Championships every year, winning the conference title in 2004.
 Simons helped guide Cal to a pair of third-place finishes at the NCAA Championships and coached 19 top-10 finishers, including four national champions.